-HES 601 The Past, Present, and Future of Higher Education (3 hrs)
+HES 601 The Past, Present, & Future of Higher Education (3 hrs)

 This course explores the history of higher education in the United States and provides an overview of current and emerging trends in the higher education industry – private, public and proprietary; two-year and four-year; graduate and professional.
 Surveys philosophical bases, types of mission, structure and governance, characteristics of faculty, students and curricula, and regulatory role of government and accrediting agencies.

 HES 610 Management Theory & Practice (3 hrs)